isaacmdejager/Checkers/README.md

 One player's pieces are represented via 1s, and the other is represented via 2s.
 This game of checkers does not account for double jumps or kinging.

+The game ends when one player can no longer make any moves.
+That may be when they have no more pieces left to move, or all their pieces are locked.